 - Very robust, looks and feels like it’s going to last.
 Important as they can go through the wars in frequent use.

-- To be honest, and this may sound a little overly promotional, and for that I apologise, but I struggle to find fault with this thermometer, that’s why I have it placed so high in my roundup of the best wireless meat thermometers, and is a product I mostly use myself, although I own plenty others.
+- To be honest, and this may sound a little overly promotional, and for that I apologize, but I struggle to find fault with this thermometer, that’s why I have it placed so high in my roundup of the best wireless meat thermometers, and is a product I mostly use myself, although I own plenty others.

 Compared to many in this list, I guess the lack of a supporting mobile phone app is a downside?
 But seriously, I don’t miss it, the receiver is plenty good enough.